HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_crawler_api.md

 ### Crawler endpoints for `targetDataSource`

 The target data source configures the endpoint where the crawler pulls the data from.
-The configuration depends on the content source type, your DX context root, a possible virtual portal and the DX host.
+The configuration depends on the content source type, your DX context root, a possible virtual portal, and the DX host.

 You can either use the internal HAProxy service of your DX deployment or the regular hostname of your deployment.